-This new viscometer can be directly installed on a flanged nozzle, installation frequently met on field either for reactors or for process lines.
-To answer this need of easy installation on existing nozzle met by our customers, Sofraser developed a new design of insertion rope: the INVI sensor.
+This new viscometer can be installed directly on a flange nozzle.
+Installation frequently encountered in the field either for reactors or for process lines.
+To meet this need for ease of installation on existing nozzles encountered by our customers, Sofraser has developed a new insertion rope design: the INVI sensor.

-The standard configuration of the INVI is a 2” and 150 lbs ANSI mounting flange but can be custom made to fit each specific project which can be installed as narrow as 1, 5’’ nozzles.
-Its length and flange size can be adjusted to perfectly match with the on-site requirements and ensure reliable measurements for your process.
+The standard configuration of the INVI is a 2″ ANSI mounting flange, 150 lbs.
+But it can be custom made to fit each specific project which can be installed with nozzles as narrow as 1.5″.
+Its length and flange size can be adjusted to perfectly suit site requirements and ensure reliable measurements for your process.

 Different configurations for the INVI

 This brand new probe has 3 main configurations available: one with a remote transmitter (similar to the MIVI configuration), meaning that the sensor and its electronics are connected together thanks to a cable (its length is adjusted to your needs); another one with embedded electronics within a blind enclosure, and finally one with embedded electronics and a display.

 All 3 configurations can also be configured in high temperature thanks to the addition of a heat exchanger.

 The standard needle insertion length is 205 mm, but other length, up to 1m/ 39” can be done on request.

 Based on the same technology as the MIVI, the INVI has a vibrating rod at resonance frequency.
 Patented and long proved for its robustness and durability, the Sofraser technology might be the perfect match for your viscosity requirement.

 With its exclusive Flow Damper technology that acts like an embedded Flow cell, the measurement stays stable in any conditions.

 The INVI is therefore a very adaptive viscometer and perfectly fits special projects which Sofraser is always delighted to work on.